starinje/moneyd-quickstart/README.md

 The application supports the following input arguments provided as environment variables:

--LEDGER_TYPE - supported values: 'xrp', 'eth'
+- LEDGER_TYPE - supported values: 'xrp', 'eth'

--NETWORK_TYPE - supported values: 'local', 'test', 'live'
+- NETWORK_TYPE - supported values: 'local', 'test', 'live'

--LEDGER_SECRET - required only for livenet operation
+- LEDGER_SECRET - required only for livenet operation

 The Moneyd instance is now accessible at port 7768